-If you are looking for a WordPress theme that will allow you to do everything, and you find it easier to do it, then Extra is my best recommendation.
-Thrive Theme Builder is a sophisticated page builder Wordpress theme that combines the page building aspects of Thrive Architect with powerful theme options and theme building capabilities.
-That is, with Thrive Theme Builder, you can customize the key elements of the theme, such as your 404, search and archive pages, as well as the layout of your blog page.
+If you're looking for a WordPress theme that will let you do it all and make it easier, then Extra is my top recommendation.
+Thrive Theme Builder is a powerful page builder WordPress theme that combines the page building aspects of Thrive Architect with powerful theme options and theme building capabilities.
+That means with Thrive Theme Builder, you can customize the key elements of the theme, such as your 404, search and archive pages, as well as the layout of your blog page.
 Bloggers will love the ability to customize their sites from scratch without having to use code, but the things that really make Thrive Theme Builder special are its marketing capabilities.

-It is equipped with almost infinite possibilities.
-Built-in drag-and-drop editor makes it easy to create your own layouts, pages and templates.
-It is equipped with more than 46 different content models that you can insert on different pages or even blog posts.
-For example, you'll be able to add items such as a portfolio item, pricing table, email forms, audio players, and much more.
+Jevelin is a simple WordPress blog theme that works at a top-notch level as a blog with deep customization capabilities and an intuitive visual page creation process.
+Divi by Elegant Themes is one of those rare WordPress blog themes that can basically do anything.
+It's equipped with almost infinite possibilities thanks to its built-in drag-and-drop editor that makes it easy to create your own layouts, pages and templates.
+It's equipped with more than 46 different content models that you can insert on different pages or even blog posts such as portfolio items, pricing tables, email forms, audio players and much more.

-If you want maximum freedom when creating your site, then Divi could be the blog theme for you.
-If you still don't want to spend money on your theme, Hemingway can be a great option.
+If you want maximum freedom when creating your site then Divi could be the blog theme for you.
+Hemingway is another great option if you don't want to spend money on your theme yet.
 This free WordPress blog theme is simple and offers a lot of white space.
-It's equipped with a 2-column layout, a large custom header image, and even the sleek parallax scrolling feature.
+It's equipped with a 2-column layout, a large custom header image and even the sleek parallax scrolling feature.